Meet the Directors

 CalPERS Board of Administration

-Henry Jones serves on the California Public Employees' Retirement System (CalPERS) Board of Administration as the chairman of the Investment Committee.
+Henry Jones serves as president of the California Public Employees' Retirement System (CalPERS) Board of Administration.
 Mr. Jones retired from the Los Angeles Unified School District as chief financial officer.
 He also headed the Annuity Reserve Fund Board overseeing the pension fund for 7,000 schoolteachers and administrators.
 He serves as a personnel commissioner for the Los Angeles Community College District and a CalPERS representative of the Advisory Council of California All.
 He has a bachelor's degree from California State University, Los Angeles.

 Henry is secretary of the PPI Board, chair of the Audit Committee.